multiversx/mx-docs/docs/sdk-and-tools/erdpy/erdpy-cookbook.md

 ### Creating wallets

-Mnemonic generation is based on [`trezor/python-mnemonic`](https://github.com/trezor/python-mnemonic) and is performed as follows:
+Mnemonic generation is based on [`trezor/python-mnemonic`](https://github.com/trezor/python-mnemonic) and can be achieved as follows:

 ```
-from erdpy_wallet.mnemonic import Mnemonic
+from erdpy_wallet import Mnemonic

 mnemonic = Mnemonic.generate()
 words = mnemonic.get_words()